-The history of henna goes back as far as Ancient Egypt.
-According to legend, the queen Cleopatra would use henna as paint to decorate her body, while mummies were also adorned with decorative patterns.
+The history of henna is as colourful and rich as the natural dye itself, intertwined with over 5000 years of human history.
+Many scholars argue the birthplace of henna is ancient Egypt where, according to legend, the queen Cleopatra would use henna as paint to decorate her body, while mummies were also adorned with decorative patterns.

-There are also links between henna and the Middle East and North Africa, as well as India, where it has been used as part of wedding ceremonies for centuries.
+There are also links between henna and the Middle East and North Africa, as well as India, where it has been used as part of wedding ceremonies for centuries across Hindu, Muslim, Jewish and Christian cultures.
 But beyond its decorative properties, henna is also a powerful natural ingredient that can be used as part of our beauty and general wellbeing daily routines.

 Why did henna become so popular?

-Going back to its origins in warmer climates, henna was popularly used as a coolant to soothe wearers’ skin when temperatures shot up.
-It also proved a fabulous alternative to jewellery – the poor could look just as extravagant as the rich thanks to intricate body art.
+Going back to its origins in warmer climates, henna was popularly used as a coolant or lotion to soothe wearers’ skin when temperatures shot up.
+One ancient text, the Ebers Papyrus, records the use of henna as a key ingredient in folk remedies for surface wounds.
+Henna also proved a fabulous alternative to jewellery – the poor could look just as extravagant as the rich thanks to intricate body art.

 However, looking deeper into the history of henna, these cooling properties also turned out to be extremely useful as a skincare product.
 Henna is known for its natural antiseptic properties, which means it helps to filter away impurities and leave our skin feeling soft, without irritation.